First: Be a Voter

 - Promote civic action through student led activities.
 Engage in peer-to-peer organizing efforts to encourage voting.
-Attend a pre-scheduled HVC training or schedule a training session for your student group.
-Reach out to Harvard College trainings director Akhila Yalvigi to schedule time.

 - Encourage the institutionalization of voter readiness on your campus.
 Ask your campus administrators to provide voter registration resources during orientations, onboarding processes, course registration procedures and programing.
 Make voter registration links visible on websites and use official communication channels to inform the campus of important registration deadlines and election dates.